quicwg/wg-materials/ietf103/minutes.md

 - Confirm: the privacy/security aspects of spin are well-understood and acceptable
 - Confirm: intent to implement and deploy
 - Consensus: include the spin bit in the specification
-- Consensus: requirement level / negotiation mechanism for the spin bit (if previous consensus acheived)
+- Consensus: requirement level / negotiation mechanism for the spin bit (if previous consensus achieved)

 Christian: does this include the recent PR to make the use of spin a percentage?